RohanDeshpande1998/tb3_motion/README.md

 ## 🧠 Control Logic

 Trajectory Generator:
-- Adds a ghost point behind initial pose
+- Adds a ghost point behind initial pose to guide the initial curvature of the robot about its heading
 - Fits B-spline through waypoints
 - Applies trapezoidal velocity profile

 Controller (Pure Pursuit PID):